Skip to main content

 Are you searching for an internship, full-time position or part-time job?
 We consulted with SJU’s Career Development Center to build a list of 10 tips that are guaranteed to make your job search more successful.

-by Angela Gage '22
+Written by: Angela Gage '22

 From the resume bolster to the benefit of networking, gathering work experience can be one of the most beneficial things a college student can do.
 However, job hunting isn’t easy.
 The tedium of putting together resumés and cover letters is just the tip of the iceberg when it comes to finding gainful employment.
 COVID-19 has only further added to the stresses of combing through job boards as each employer seems to be experiencing their own difficulties in navigating the “new normal” of their workspaces.